GoGetCorp/GoGetGoTask/README.md

 The anonymous function should take in 2 channels as parameters
 * The first channel should process only integers, the second channel should process only errors
-* For every error that we process, we should keep track of the number of times an error has occured as well as log it to the screen (stdout).
+* For every error that we process (i.e recieve a value on the error channel), we should keep track of the number of times an error has occured as well as log it to the screen (stdout).
 If an error has occured more than 3 times.
 Exit the program with an error code of 1.
 * For every integer that has been recieved on the integer channel, simply log it to the screen (stdout)(you can use a logging package)

 3. Error messages will be generated from a library package function that GoGet has open sourced.